ome/www.openmicroscopy.org/_posts/2026-02-16-omero-server-5.6.17-omero-web-5.31.1.md

 ### OMERO.server 5.6.17

-This bug-fix release of OMERO.server which includes:
+This bug-fix release of OMERO.server includes:

 -   an upgrade of Bio-Formats from 8.2.0 to 8.4.0.
 The new version will invalidate previous Bio-Formats cache files.
 Please refer to the